openpracticelibrary/openpracticelibrary/content/practice/social-contract.md

 ## How To

-Stick the large poster paper on the wall and label it "social contract".
+Stick the large poster paper on the wall and label it "Social Contract."

 Explain to the team that we're going to: